 Todd Carver of Teradata will share why effective business ethics in IT means following more than simply the rule of law, but also embedding corporate values, modeled from the top.

-> All students, faculty, staff, and alumni welcome
+> All students, faculty, staff, alumni, and general public welcome

 > Heavy hors d’oeuvres and refreshments will be served